 Year of call: 2006 (India) 2011 (England & Wales)

-Karishma has a busy commercial litigation practice representing companies and individuals in high value claims before the Commercial Court and many of her cases have been reported.
-She specialises in private equity and banking disputes arising out of cross border loans, breach of guarantees, shareholder agreements and unfair prejudice petitions.
+Karishma has a busy commercial litigation and civil fraud practice representing companies and individuals in high value claims before the Commercial Court and many of her cases have been reported.
+She specialises in private equity and banking disputes arising out of cross border loans, guarantees and shareholder agreements.
+She is also a technology disputes expert in cases concerning crypto-assets, email compromise fraud and ERP disputes.

-Her experience in such cases typically involves being instructed on challenges to jurisdiction and applications for summary or injunctive relief including freezing injunctions, before progressing to trial.
+Her experience in such cases typically involves being instructed on challenges to jurisdiction, applications to serve out and applications for summary or injunctive relief including freezing injunctions and norwich pharmacal orders before progressing to trial.
 Her cases often include one or more legs of the proceedings outside the UK such as before courts and tribunals in India or before the DIFC Court in Dubai, where she has full rights of audience.

-Karishma also has significant expertise in international arbitration and has been instructed in arbitrations seated in London, Geneva, Singapore and India.
+Karishma also has significant expertise in international arbitration and has been instructed as counsel in arbitrations seated in London, Geneva, Singapore and India.
 She has developed considerable sector expertise in the steel, metals, diamonds & jewellery, technology and pharmaceutical industries and has been instructed in cases governed by the LCIA, ICC, SIAC, LME and RSA rules.
+She also sits as an arbitrator and has been appointed as one by the MCIA and in ad hoc arbitrations.

-She is frequently invited to speak as an expert at international arbitration conferences and has addressed conferences organised by GAR, ICC, SIAC, Combar, MCIA, FICCI – ICA, CII, Legal Era, the Bar Council of England and Wales etc.
+She is frequently invited to speak as an expert at international arbitration conferences and has addressed conferences organised by GAR, ICC, SIAC, Combar, MCIA, FICCI – ICA, CII and the Bar Council of England and Wales.

-Karishma has the rare expertise of being dual qualified in India and England, making her an attractive choice for matters involving either or both jurisdictions.
-She was a litigator in Mumbai for six years before relocating to London in 2009 and continues to be a favourite amongst Indian solicitors and clients.
+Karishma has the rare expertise of being triple qualified in England, India and the DIFC in Dubai, making her an attractive choice for matters involving either or a combination of these jurisdictions.
+She was a litigator in Mumbai for six years before relocating to London in 2009.
 Her international practice includes running her own set of chambers in Mumbai.
 She has therefore become the go-to expert on Indian law before courts in England.

 Karishma is an alumna of the London School of Economics where she taught commercial law.